2022 Survey information

 The purpose of the survey is to gather information to improve the social and economic outcomes of students who undertake vocational education and training (VET), help students make informed training decisions, and assist training providers and governments to improve the quality and relevance of the training.

 Although participating in the survey is voluntary, your contribution to improving the relevance and quality of VET is greatly valued.
 It is also important that the results represent all students, even if you didn’t complete your training, your training was only short, or are currently living in another country.

-I don't want to participate
+I don't want to participate in the 2022 survey

 The information collected

 Your name and contact details are provided to SRC by government departments responsible for training, by the Office of the Student Identifiers Registrar (OSIR) or by NCVER via a secure file exchange portal.
 Your contact details are used to invite you to participate in the survey.
 SRC works with a small number of external service providers to administer the National Student Outcomes Survey.
 Companies providing printing and email distribution services will be provided with your contact information for the sole purpose of administering the survey.
 All companies contracted by SRC comply with the Privacy Amendment (Enhancing Privacy Protection) Act 2012.
 On completion of the survey fieldwork, SRC does not give your name or contact details to NCVER, only a data set of all the information collected.
 Please note that NCVER can identify you from the data set collected, notwithstanding that your name or contact details will not be provided to NCVER by SRC.
 SRC and the companies providing printing, email and data processing services destroy records of your name and contact details at the conclusion of the survey.